 Your marital status

-If you are a single male, you will not be allowed to adopt a girl, unless there are special circumstances to justify the adoption.
-If you are married, you must obtain the consent of your spouse.
+If you are a single male, you will not be allowed to adopt a girl unless special circumstances justify the adoption.
+For example, if you are married, you must obtain the consent of your spouse.

 Home Study Report

 Before the adoption is approved, you must apply for a Home Study Report.